-Per CCCS System Procedure SP 9-72, eligible career and technical credits may be applied to the requirements of a program leading to a certificate or to an associate degree at CCCS.
+Per CCCS System Procedure SP 9-72, eligible career and technical credits may be applied to the requirements of a program leading to a certificate or to an associate degree at a CCCS college.
 Transfer is limited to Career and Technical Education (CTE) coursework.